Laurel Leader: Joe Murchison era (1990–2007)

 When Yengich left the Leader in 1990 she was replaced by Joe Murchison, a longtime professional journalist who had previously worked for the Fauquier Democrat, Richmond News Leader, and Columbia Flier, and who had been a reporter at the Leader since 1985, serving as acting editor in 1988–89 while Yengich was taking a year of absence.
 Under Murchison's guidance, the paper shifted from a broadsheet format to tabloid in January 1994, and changed from a paid to free circulation model.
 While Murchison was editor of the paper, major stories which appeared in the Leader included its local coverage of the 9/11 terror attacks.
 Hijacker Hani Hanjour had stayed at the Valencia Motel in Laurel prior to the attack.

-In 2007 Murchison retired as editor of the Leader.
-He currently serves as Executive Director of Side by Side, a non-profit organization based in Laurel.
+In 2007, Murchison retired as editor of the Leader.
+In 2021, he retired after serving nearly a dozen years as executive director of Side by Side, a non-profit organization based in Laurel.